0xFernandezDaniel/Amazon_Data_Engineering/README.md

    - QuickSight (Data Visualization)
 4. Apache Airflow (Orchestrates the ETL pipeline)

+## Prequisites
+- Supplier product table with an ASIN column.
+This can be achieved by utilizing the same third party API, under the ASIN to GTIN endpoint.

 ## Data Flow
 - The pipeline calls the API, retrieving a JSON of product data from a specified seller’s catalog.
 The data is extracted page by page, and each page is processed individually.
 (Each API call results in a maximum of 48 products, therefore, adjust the "num_pages" value as needed for each storefront.)
 - Then, the JSON is sent to the first S3 bucket via the BashOperator in the "load_to_s3" task.